 - Students will meet and feedback to their Keyworker as often as is needed, the keyworker can then liaise with parent if necessary. - Students are invited to share any general concerns, worries or suggestions to their tutor or any member of the staff whom they feel they can trust.
-In the home/school agreement students are asked to read, understand and sign the following; - ✓ I will raise my hand and ask questions in class if I do not understand something. - ✓ I will complete all my homework and I will ask my teachers if I have a problem with the homework. - ✓ I will discuss any problems I am having at school with my parents and teachers. - Students are always encouraged to be a part of the decision making, their views are taken into account and they will be fully involved and consulted in for example, the drawing up of their Individual Learning Passport, attendance plan, or behaviour meetings school?
-Who is the SEND Coordinator and how can I contact them?
-What other support services are there who might help me and provide me with information and advice?
+In the home/school agreement students are asked to read, understand and sign the following;

+I will raise my hand and ask questions in class if I do not understand something.
+I will complete all my homework and I will ask my teachers if I have a problem with the homework.

+I will discuss any problems I am having at school with my parents and teachers.

+• Students are always encouraged to be a part of the decision making, their views are taken into account and they will be fully involved and consulted in for example, the drawing up of their Individual Learning Passport, attendance plan, or behaviour meetings are there who might help me and provide me with information and advice?
 Where can I find the local authority's Local Offer